bfoe/DICOM_Anonymizer/README.md

 # DICOM_Anonymizer
 Quick and dirty hack to anonymize DICOM files

-This program will modify all DICOM files under the current folder The following tags will be anonimized::
+This program will modify all DICOM files under the current folder.
+The following tags will be anonimized::
 - PatientName
 - PatientBirthDate